 In the more derived representatives of Deinotherium, the occiput is slightly inclined backwards and the occipital condyles elevated, characterizing a higher head posture (e.g. Harris 1973).
 The appendicular skeleton also presents a modification of the graviportal structure initially known in Prodeinotherium leading to a more agile anatomic type with notably a greater amplitude of movements for the anterior limbs (scapular spine without acromion and metacromion, functional tetradactyly with a reduction of the first metacarpal and first metatarsal; Huttunen 2002a).
-Therefore the association of the body size and mass and the anatomic evolution of Deinotheriidae suggests an ecological evolution at a family level, favouring the more mobile and larger species, adapted to more open and scattered forest landscapes.
+Therefore the association of the body size and mass and the anatomic evolution of Deinotheriidae suggest an ecological evolution at a family level, favouring the more mobile and larger species, adapted to more open and scattered forest landscapes.
 Such an evolutionary history could explain the progressive displacement of Deinotheriidae during the Miocene to Eastern Europe, where a drier climate (Eronen et al. 2010, Bruch et al. 2011) had probably favoured this type of environment.

 Conclusion

 During the MN4-6 interval, only the small-sized deinotheres (Prodeinotherium species) are present, mostly in Western Europe.
 The occurrence of large sizes is recorded since MN7 with the genus Deinotherium.
 This genus shows a gradual size increase through time (MN7/8 to MN13) from D. levius and D. giganteum to D. proavum.
-The last dinotheres are gradually restricted to Eastern Europe, which seems to serve as a refuge area where eventually only the huge eventually D. proavum remain.
+The last deinotheres becomes gradually mostly restricted to Central and Eastern Europe, which seems to serve as a refuge area where only the huge eventually D. proavum eventually remains by the end of the Miocene.

 Two factors seems to explain this palaeobiogeographic dynamic, the climatic evolution during the Miocene leading to a differentiation between the environments of Western and of Eastern Europe, and the ecological evolution of the deinothere.
-Since the beginning of the Miocene, Europe underwent numerous climatic changes that divided the continent in two really distinct environments from the Late Miocene onward.
+Since the beginning of the Miocene, Europe underwent numerous climatic changes that divided the continent in two really distinct environments from the late Miocene onward.
 Indeed, Western Europe environments were dominated by still closed and semi-humid tropical forests whereas Eastern Europe had more open and drier forests landscapes due to a more continental climate (Vislobokova & Sotnikova 2001).
 Deinotheres being folivores were clearly linked to forest environments and needed large quantities of foliage throughout the year to sustain the amount of energy that their huge body mass required.
 The combination of their specialised diet and morphologic evolution (higher head posture, increased size and improved agility) reflects a remarkable adaptive and ecologic evolution of the family allowing their representatives to survive and flourish in Europe during the Miocene environmental transition.
 However, after having reached giant sizes and masses by the end of the Miocene, the extreme opening of the landscapes and the development of seasonal forests with deciduous leaves limiting the food supply (Kovar-Eder 2003, Suc et al. 1999, Jiménez-Moreno et al. 2010) could have initiated the disappearance of the family.

 Acknowledgements

 The authors express their gratitude to Loïc Costeur for giving them access to the collection of deinotheres hosted at the Natural History Museum of Basel and to Renaud Roch who produced copies of some of the specimens.
+We are grateful to Ursula Göhlich for providing the raw data of her recent publication.
 We also thank Davit Vasilyan for his help finding studies published in Russian.
 Finally we are also grateful to the two reviewers, Martin Pickford and an anonymous one, whose comments helped us to improve this manuscript.

 Additional information